 To assist businesses in adhering to the wide range of compliance and regulatory requirements their clients may have, professional SIEM solutions also include the feature of filtering, logging, and reporting network traffic for compliance purposes.
-Since monitoring the adherence to corporate policies can be complex, using a powerful SIEM system can help them easily comply with the many compliance regulations that specify, for example, that user access must be logged or system changes must be tracked.
-When the time has come to provide security teams or auditors with information about the adherence to regulations, the person in charge can use the SIEM to generate and send the desired compliance report.
+Since monitoring adherence to corporate policies can be complex, using a powerful SIEM system can help them easily comply with the many compliance regulations that specify, for example, that user access must be logged or system changes must be tracked.
+When the time has come to provide security teams or auditors with information about adherence to regulations, the person in charge can use the SIEM to generate and send the desired compliance report.

 So, should you adopt a SIEM within your organization?

 By detecting abnormal behavior and monitoring the in- and outflowing network traffic, SIEMs play a vital role in the data security ecosystem.
 However, it's also important to remember that it can be very high-maintenance compared to alternative solutions for all the benefits SIEM offers to security organizations.
 Traditional SIEM dashboards predate the widespread market penetration of AI, machine learning, and automation.
-As a result, they can require more manual input than modern security solutions: Think that configurations and rule sets have to be updated manually every time a new system component is added.
+As a result, they can require more manual input than modern security solutions: Think that configurations and rule sets must be updated manually every time a new system component is added.
 With most security systems, even the best SIEM solution needs human interaction.